-If you’re trying to make sure your Health is in check you’re going to want the following Pets: Butterfly, Thunder Wolf and Jellyfish.
+If you’re trying to make sure your Health is in check you’re going to want the following Pets: Butterfly, Thunder Wolf and Octopus.
 Butterfly will guarantee at least one respawn and if you’re lucky, you may get the second respawn, though I’ve only gotten this once so far.
 Players rolling for the Racoon Pet will want to use that instead as it has a higher chance of exposing the Mecha-Racoon, though I have not been blessed yet to get one.

-Jellyfish is going to be extremely important for anyone, but the way that it works with Poseidon’s Wand is phenomenal as it will incentivize players to drop their Health as low as possible to push back all explosives and then Heal from dodging.
+Octopus is going to be extremely important for anyone, but the way that it works with Poseidon’s Wand is phenomenal as it will incentivize players to drop their Health as low as possible to push back all explosives and then Heal from dodging.

 Although the Sea Dragon was considered to be the best Pet to have for Hydra, it doesn’t seem to be as good for Mecha-Racoon and shockingly Fire Boar is showing up as good Pet due to the chance that it can force an explosive to explode near the Mecha-Racoon.